 Mindbreeze Inspire - Leader

 For an example of the scoring question, let’s look at Mindbreeze, which scored incredibly well.
-While nota partner of MC+A, other agencies (aka competitors of MC+A) who represent Mindbreeze speakvery favorably of them, and their continued presence in the quadrant reflects well on the company and its executive team.
+While not a partner of MC+A, other agencies (aka competitors of MC+A) who represent Mindbreeze speak very favorably of them, and their continued presence in the quadrant reflects well on the company and its executive team.
 However, we noticed Gartner’s comment about Mindbreeze: “the greatest flexibility in deployment options.”
 Mindbreeze’s solutions are historically delivered in an appliance form factor.
 Given that it can run on-prem and in their cloud, it is more flexible than on-prem or in the cloud.
-However, if you search “Hipaa” (HIPPA is a privacy regulation for health care information in the United States and any cloud provider must accommodate for it) on Mindbreeze’s website, you see:
+However, if you search “Hipaa” (HIPAA is a privacy regulation for health care information in the United States and any cloud provider must accommodate for it) on Mindbreeze’s website, you see:

-This apparent gap in capabilities in their cloud deployment options is striking.
+It is striking that there is no mention of HIPAA compliance is a significant gap in capabilities and specification with regard to their cloud deployment options.
 It is not what we should expect from a technology leader.

 Additionally, there is not any mention of which public clouds Mindbreeze deploys in, its platform’s integrity, etc. These are particularly important and known to anyone who is ever filled out InfoSec security forms.
 The other items in the report that raise questions are the inclusion of Gartner’s Peer Insights scores and ‘incorporating third party technology.’
 Gartner Peer Insights is the equivalent of Yelp or Amazon reviews, are not officially validated, and are ignored by anyone serious about the technology space.